- Brand name

 Tell your doctor or pharmacist if you are taking any of the following:

-- Your doctor or pharmacist has a complete list of medicines to be careful with or avoid while taking AURO-AMLODIPINE.
+Your doctor or pharmacist have more information on medicines to be careful with or avoid while taking AURO-AMLODIPINE.

 Take AURO-AMLODIPINE exactly as your doctor has prescribed.

 Follow all directions given to you by your doctor.